onel0ck/Dimensionals_snake/README.md

 # Dimensionals_snake
-A simple snake toy for Dimensionals
+A simple snake toy for Dimensionals.
-I used the pygame and pygame-menu modules
+I used the pygame and pygame-menu modules.